silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

    * Publish silverstripe.org security release page
    * Respond to issue reporter with reference to the release on the same discussion thread (cc security@silverstripe.org)
+   * File a [CVE Publication Request](https://cveform.mitre.org/), and add a link to the security release through the "Link to the advisory" field.
+Note on the security issue thread that you've requested publication (to avoid double ups)
    * Move the issue to "Done" in the [project board](https://github.com/silverstripe-security/security-issues/projects/1)